TabLeak: Tabular Data Leakage in Federated Learning: Background and Related Work

-Where in \cref{eq:gradient_inversion} we denote the \textit{gradient matching loss} as $\mathcal{E}$ and $\mathcal{R}$ is an optional regularizer for the reconstruction.
-The work of \citet{Zhu2019} has used the mean square error for $\mathcal{E}$, on which \citet{Geiping2020} improved using the cosine similarity loss. \citet{Zhao2020} first demonstrated that the private labels $y$ can be estimated before solving \cref{eq:gradient_inversion}, reducing the complexity of \cref{eq:gradient_inversion} and improving the attack results.
+In FedSGD, given the gradient $\nabla_{\theta}\, \mathcal{L}(f_{\theta}(x), y)$ of some client (shorthand: $g(x,y)$), we solve the following optimization problem to retrieve the client's private data $(x,y)$: In \cref{eq:gradient_inversion} we denote the \textit{gradient matching loss} as $\mathcal{E}$ and $\mathcal{R}$ is an optional regularizer for the reconstruction.
+The work of \citet{Zhu2019} used the mean squared error for $\mathcal{E}$, on which \citet{Geiping2020} improved using the cosine similarity loss. \citet{Zhao2020} first demonstrated that the private labels $y$ can be estimated before solving \cref{eq:gradient_inversion}, reducing the complexity of \cref{eq:gradient_inversion} and improving the attack results.
 Their method was later extended to batches by \citet{Yin2021} and refined by \citet{Geng2021}. \cref{eq:gradient_inversion} is typically solved using continuous optimization tools such as L-BFGS~\citep{Liu1989} and Adam~\citep{Kingma2014}.
 Although analytical approaches exist, they do not generalize to batches with more than a single data point~\citep{Zhu2020}.

-Depending on the data domain, distinct tailored alterations to \cref{eq:gradient_inversion} have been proposed in the literature, \eg using the total variation regularizer for images~\citep{Geiping2020} and exploiting pre-trained language models in language tasks~\citep{Dimitrov2022, Gupta2022}.
+\paragraph{Domain-Specific Attacks} Depending on the data domain, distinct tailored alterations to \cref{eq:gradient_inversion} have been proposed in the literature, \eg using the total variation regularizer for images~\citep{Geiping2020} and exploiting pre-trained language models in language tasks~\citep{Dimitrov2022, Gupta2022}.
 These mostly non-transferable domain-specific solutions are necessary as each domain poses unique challenges.
 Our work is first to identify and tackle the key challenges to data leakage in the tabular domain.

+\paragraph{Privacy Threat of Tabular FL} Regulations and personal interests prevent institutions from sharing privacy-sensitive tabular data, such as STI and drug test results, social security numbers, credit scores, and passwords.
+To this end, FL was proposed to enable inter-owner usage of such data.
+However, in a strict sense, if FL on tabular data leaks \emph{any} private information, it does not fulfill its original design purpose, severely undermining trust in institutions employing such solutions.
+In our work we show that tabular FL, in fact, leaks \emph{large amounts} of private information.